johannesnelson/RailNET/README.md

 ## Collaborating

-I freelance as a consultant for acoustic monitoring projects, and I would love to help you with your project!
+I freelance as a consultant for acoustic monitoring projects, and I would love to help you with yours!
 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 You are free to use, share, and adapt this work for non-commercial purposes only, as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.
 For more information, please visit [creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/).